-The natural amenities scale was built from measures of climate, topographic variation and water area, all relatively permanent features of an area unlikely to be affected by local economic activities or human settlement.
+The natural amenities scale was built from measures of climate, topographic variation, and water area—all relatively permanent features of an area unlikely to be affected by local economic activities or human settlement.
 This meant that natural amenities could be studied as an influence on rural growth or economic change without worrying that the causal direction went the other way.
 The measures were not chosen based on any theory, but rather on what features seemed attractive to people.
-They were combined into a scale by summing standardized scores, which meant that each indicator was given equal weight.
+The individual measures were combined into a scale by summing standardized scores, which meant that each indicator was given equal weight.
 The justification for the scale was, first, that it was the simplest way of combining measures and second, that in statistical analyses the scale was almost as good a predictor of population change as all the measures considered separately when included in a multivariate analysis.
-For a discussion of how the amenities scale was developed see Natural Amenities Drive Rural Population Change (AER-781, October 1999).
-For the scale itself, see the data product on the Natural Amenities Scale.

 The natural amenities scale, based on relatively permanent characteristics of counties-climate, topography, and lake, pond and ocean water area, is necessarily only a partial measure of an area's natural attributes that might influence migration and development.
 Area attractiveness also depends on how land is used.
 Landscape preferences research confirms that water and varied terrain are attractive features, but also shows that scenery with a mix of forest and open country is attractive to people, much more so than scenery that is either largely treeless or extensively forested.
 Rural migration patterns suggest that people have followed these preferences in choosing where to live.